 Emergency Contraception (EC) is a safe and effective means of preventing pregnancy after unprotected intercourse.
 EC — also known as “Plan B” or “the morning after pill” — contains a higher dosage of the same hormones found in regular birth control.

-EC can be 95% effective in preventing pregnancy, including from rape, if taken within 24 hours.
+EC can be 95% effective in preventing pregnancy if taken within 24 hours.
 A delay of even 12 hours can increase the odds of pregnancy by almost 50%.
 EC is approved by the FDA for over-the-counter sales and is available at most pharmacies to women over the age of 17 with a valid photo ID when a pharmacist is on duty.

-For more information on Emergency Contraception, please visit the Planned Parenthood Federation of America.
+For more information on Emergency Contraception, please visit the Planned Parenthood Action Fund website.